Horsham F.C.: Temporary ground

+Hop Oast

+The club was finally able to move to its new ground - christened the Hop Oast Stadium - in 2019.
+Club president Frank King died in May 2019 and the new boardroom was dedicated in his memory.

 The 2021-22 season was the first fully completed campaign at the new ground, after the previous two had been cut short by the Covid outbreak, and Horsham made their fourth appearance in the FA Cup first round, losing 2-0 to Carlisle United.
 The team ended the season with silverware after beating Margate 4–0 to earn the Isthmian League Cup for the first time.
 In the following season the team achieved a best-ever league placing of 7th, missing out on a play-off spot by just two points.
 In addition, the club topped the division's attendance charts with an average of 920.

 In 2023-24, Horsham reached the first round of the FA Cup where they were drawn away to Barnsley.
 The tie finished 3-3, and as a result, a live televised replay was played in Horsham on 14 November 2023 where Horsham lost 3–0 in front of a record and Hop Oast home capacity maximum attendance of 3,000.
 However, Horsham would receive a new lease of life, as Barnsley fielded a player in the replay who had been on loan at York City at the time of the first meeting, thus making him ineligible.
 Barnsley were subsequently expelled and Horsham replaced them in the second round where they were drawn at Sutton United, ultimately falling for a second time in that year's competition, losing 3–0.
 In the FA Trophy, the Hornets reached the last thirty-two of the competition for the first time and ended the campaign with silverware when lifting the Sussex Senior Cup for the first time since 1976.
 There was heartbreak in the league, though, when they again created a record by finishing a club best fifth in the Isthmian Premier Division only to lose out to Chatham Town on penalties in the Play-Off semi-final.